NSO-developer/xran-demo/XML/README.md

-# Individual XML Files
+#  XML Files

-This directory contains a set of XML data for individual xRAN YANG models
+This directory contains a set of XML data for xRAN YANG models